what is None?

 AssertionError: {} is not None

 wait a minute!
-Python uses {} for sets. it also uses them for dictionaries with a difference.
+Python uses {} for sets.
+It also uses them for dictionaries with a difference.

 GREEN: make it pass